Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

-Now, admitting the structure of an $\mathbb{E}_{\infty}$--algebra object places severe constraints on a spectrum which might be fruitfully leveraged.
-For example, to show that an $\mathbb{E}_{\infty}$--ring $A$ is zero, one just has to show that its $\pi_0$ vanishes; to show that $A$ is nonzero, one may try to build nontrivial $\mathbb{E}_{\infty}$--ring maps out of $A$.
-This latter observation, while elementary, has been used very successfully in the proof of a key case of the $\mathbb{E}_{\infty}$--redshift conjecture in \cite{allenYuanETheory} as well as the reduction to this key case in \cite{chromaticNullstellensatz}.
-In a similar vein, the multiplicative norms provide a lot extra structure and constraints that can be productively exploited.
-As cited above, these norm structures were used by Hill, Hopkins, and Ravenel in the celebrated \cite{HHR} in an essential way to construct a bordism--type spectrum which is sufficiently computable by virtue of having these multiplicative norms and which also sees enough of the Adams spectral sequence to obstruct the existence of Kervaire invariant one elements for all but six of the infinitely many cases.
+The multiplicative norms provide a lot extra structure and constraints that can be productively exploited.
+Hill, Hopkins, and Ravenel \cite{HHR} used these in an essential way to construct a bordism spectrum to obstruct the existence of Kervaire invariant one elements for all but six of the infinitely many cases.
 For an example of the rigid demands the multiplicative norms put on a ring $G$--spectrum, see for instance \cite[Ex.
-3.28]{irakliDerivedMackey} where it is argued that the so--called ``inflated'' $H\mathbb{Z}$ $C_2$--spectral Mackey functor \textit{cannot} admit such structures.
-Yet another instance where these norms can be illuminating is pointed out in \cite[Rmk.
-III.1.5]{nikolausScholze} where they showed how the norms can be used to recover their famed Tate diagonal, a structure now accepted as one of the central pillars of higher algebra at large.
+3.28]{irakliDerivedMackey} where it is argued that the so--called ``inflated'' $C_2$--spectral Mackey functor $H\mathbb{Z}$ \textit{cannot} admit such structures.
+Apart from that, \cite[Rmk.
+III.1.5]{nikolausScholze} pointed out how the norms can be used to recover their Tate diagonal.
+Yet another use of this structure is as a ``trick tool'' for a technical, but important, step in proving ``completion theorems'' such as the Atiyah--Segal completion theorem and the Segal conjecture.
+See for example \cite[Lem.
+7.4.17]{kaifThesis} for more details on this.

-Closer to our interests, however, is the potential use of the norms in proving ``completion theorems'' in equivariant stable homotopy theory, flagship examples of which are the Atiyah--Segal completion theorem \cite{atiyahCharCohom,atiyahSegal,AHJMKU} and the Segal conjecture \cite{linSegal,adamsGunawardenaMiller,carlsson}.
-This is a type of descent problem which is deeply tied to the birth of genuine equivariant homotopy theory and remains one of the central types of questions in this field.
-Roughly speaking, it can be stated as follows: for an object $R\in\calg(\spectra_G^{\otimes})$, we define the augmentation ideal $I_G$ to be the kernel of the restriction map $\pi_0^GR\rightarrow\pi^e_0R$ where $e\leq G$ is the trivial subgroup.
-In reasonable situations, there is then a canonically constructed comparison map